William Gay (cornerback): Regular season

+Playoffs

+Coaching career

+In May 2023, Gay was selected as a participant in NFL's Bill Walsh Diversity Coaching Fellowship that allowed him to participate with Dallas Cowboys during the 2023 offseason.
+In February 2024, he was hired by the Washington Commanders as an assistant defensive backs coach.

 Personal life

 Gay's mother was murdered in a domestic violence incident when he was eight years old.
-Apparently, Gay and his siblings knew nothing about the domestic violence occurring in his home, but at the urging of other family members, and out of fear for her children, she left her boyfriend—the father of Gay's brother.
 While she was at a friend's house shortly after leaving, her boyfriend arrived at the friend's house and shot her three times.
 The boyfriend then went back to his car and killed himself.
-In an effort to keep them together his grandmother took the brothers in and raised them.
-He shared his story in a video for the Women's Center and Shelter of Greater Pittsburgh in an attempt to spread the word on domestic violence..

-In 2018, Gay became engaged to track and field star Natasha Hastings, an Olympic Gold medalist and World Champion.
-The couple never married.
+In an effort to keep them together his grandmother took the brothers in and raised them.As of August 2015.
+Gay was inducted into the Kentucky Pro Football Hall of Fame in 2017.
+In 2018, Gay became engaged to Olympic gold medalist sprinter Natasha Hastings.